Ephron Mason-Clark

-Ephron Jardell Mason-Clark (born 25 August 1999) is an English professional footballer who plays for team Coventry City.
+Ephron Jardell Mason-Clark (born 25 August 1999) is a professional footballer who plays for team Coventry City.
+Born in England, he plays for the Jamaica national team.

 Club career

 Barnet

 Mason-Clark made his debut for Barnet on 4 October 2016, as a 59th-minute substitute for Justin Amaluzor in an EFL Trophy match against Norwich City U23.
 Mason-Clark joined Metropolitan Police on loan later that month.
 He made his English Football League debut against Crewe Alexandra on 19 November 2016.
 In October 2018, Mason-Clark signed a new-long-term deal with the Bees, keeping him with the club until 2021.
 He scored his first goal for the Bees in the FA Trophy against Bath City on 15 December 2018.
 His first league goal came on 1 January 2019 against Boreham Wood, and he also won a penalty in the Bees' 1–0 FA Cup third round win away at Sheffield United on 6 January, which was converted by Shaq Coulthirst.
 He then set up Coulthirst for Barnet's first equaliser against Brentford in their 3–3 draw in the fourth round.